 Yet Messas was not one to be frightened by originality, and was thus willing to offer an incredible justification of the masses' carrying on the Sabbath.
 He pointed out that our cities do not have the status of a public thoroughfare (reshut ha-rabim), in which carrying is biblically forbidden.
 Rather, they are to be regarded as a karmelit, whose status is between that of a private dwelling and a public thoroughfare.
 The rabbis forbid carrying in a karmelit because of fear that one would be led to also carry in a reshut ha-rabim.
 But today, when we don't have such large areas that qualify as reshut ha-rabim, the decree against carrying in a karmelit is no longer applicable.

 While the logic makes good sense, one must agree with R. Shalom Messas that this opinion is without any real basis.
-After all, Maimonides, R. Joseph Karo, and the multitude of other codifiers also lived in places without a reshut ha-rabim, and they all assumed that there is still a prohibition to carry in a karmelit.
+After all, beginning in medieval times, many halakhists agreed that there are almost no places that are to be regarded as reshut ha-rabim, yet they all assumed that there is still a prohibition to carry in a karmelit.
 Yet as a limud zekhut, Messas thought that his approach was compelling.
 (Prof. Moshe Bar Asher has a copy of Messas' manuscript responsum which he hopes to publish.
 Messas' arguments can be seen in R. Shalom Messas, Tevuot Shemesh, Orah Hayyim, no. 65).

 In another responsum, Messas did not go so far as advocating complete abolishment of the restrictions against carrying on the Sabbath.
 However, using the same logic we have seen, he declared that there is no longer any need to be concerned with an eruv hatzerot, which allows one to carry in a jointly owned courtyard.
 The only reason carrying is forbidden in such a courtyard is due to a rabbinic decree designed to prevent people from mistakenly concluding that just as it is permitted to carry from their home into the joint courtyard, so too they can carry into a reshut ha-rabim.
 It is the eruv hatzerot that changes the status of a joint courtyard to a single domain, allowing one to carry in it.
 Messas argued that since we no longer have any real reshut ha-rabim, the reason for the decree of an eruv hatzerot is no longer applicable, and thus one is permitted to carry on Shabbat in a joint courtyard (Mayim Hayyim, vol. 2, Orah Hayyim, no. 110).